Fair Credit Reporting Act Disclosures

 Like most legal questions, it depends.
 The Northern District of California recently grappled with this issue in the case of Prado v.
 Equifax Information Services LLC, No. 18-CV-02405-PJH (LB), 2019 WL 88140 (N.D.
 Cal.
 Jan.
 3, 2019).
 In that case, the plaintiff alleged that Equifax mixed up her credit history with that of her sister’s, which contained several delinquencies.
 The plaintiff claimed that Equifax failed to respond adequately to her attempts to correct these errors, resulting in FCRA violations and causing plaintiff emotional distress.
 However, the plaintiff did not assert a separate cause of action for this supposed infliction of emotional distress.
 In light of plaintiff’s general allegation that she suffered emotional harm, Equifax issued a request for production seeking all documents relating to “any medical or mental treatments” plaintiff “received in the past seven years.”
 Id. at *1.
 The plaintiff served objections, asserting, among other things, that this discovery was overly broad, irrelevant, and constituted an invasion of plaintiff’s privacy.
 Equifax, citing non-FCRA cases outside the Ninth Circuit, argued that plaintiff’s medical records were relevant based on plaintiff’s generic allegation of emotional distress.
 Equifax also highlighted the distinction between its document request and a request for a medical examination under Federal Rule 35, which specifically requires in the rule that the party’s mental or physical condition be in controversy before a court orders such an examination.
 The court in Prado, however, was not swayed by Equifax’s arguments and sustained the plaintiff’s objections.
 The court’s decision mirrored the reasoning of other courts in the Northern District of California: “when a plaintiff alleges only ‘garden variety’ distress and does not allege emotional distress as a separate claim, does not allege unusually severe emotional distress, and does not intend to rely on experts or medical records to prove emotional-distress damages, she does not place her medical history so at issue as to warrant compelling production of her medical records.”
 Id. (citing Basich v.
 Petanaude & Felix, APC, No. C 11-04406 EJD (HRL), 2012 U.S. Dist.
 LEXIS 91634, at *3-4 (N.D.
 Cal.
 July 2, 2012)).
 The court further disagreed with the distinction Equifax attempted to draw between a request for documents versus a medical examination, stating that “delving into a plaintiff’s medical or psychiatric records is even more invasive than conducting a medical or psychological examination[.]”
 Id. at *2 (quoting EEOC v.
 Lexus of Serramonte, 237 F.R.D.
 220 (N.D.
 Cal.
 2006).
 While the result may have been different before a different judge or under different circumstances, the court in Prado clearly did not believe that a general allegation of emotional distress was enough to trigger discovery of a plaintiff’s medical records.

-A federal appeals court has held that a public-school district may drug test applicants for substitute teacher positions, concluding that such testing does not violate the Fourth Amendment’s prohibition against unreasonable searches and seizures.
+A federal appeals court has held that a public-school district may drug test candidates for substitute teacher positions, concluding that such testing does not violate the Fourth Amendment’s prohibition against unreasonable searches and seizures.
 Friedenberg v.
 School Bd.
 Of Palm Beach County, 9:17-cv-80221-RLR (11th Cir.
 Dec.
 20, 2018).
 Joan Friedenberg applied for a position as a substitute teacher in the Palm Beach County School District.
 Among other things, the School District required her to take and pass a pre-employment drug test.
 She refused to do so.
-Friedenberg subsequently sued the School Board in federal court, claiming that the suspicion-less drug testing of applicants violated the Fourth Amendment.
-She sought class action relief, describing the putative class as including “all job applicants for non-safety-sensitive positions with the Palm Beach County School District.”
+Friedenberg subsequently sued the School Board in federal court, claiming that the suspicion-less drug testing of candidates violated the Fourth Amendment.
+She sought class action relief, describing the putative class as including “all job candidates for non-safety-sensitive positions with the Palm Beach County School District.”
 She sought declaratory and injunctive relief.
-The district court denied injunctive relief, noting that the School Board had established a “special need” to conduct drug testing of substitute teacher applicants because even “a momentary lapse of attention…could be the difference between life and death,” and that the balance of the interests weighed in the School Board’s favor.
+The district court denied injunctive relief, noting that the School Board had established a “special need” to conduct drug testing of substitute teacher candidates because even “a momentary lapse of attention…could be the difference between life and death,” and that the balance of the interests weighed in the School Board’s favor.
 Friedenberg appealed.
 In reviewing whether injunctive relief was appropriate, the Court first analyzed whether there was a substantial likelihood of success on the merits, i.e., whether the drug testing constituted an unreasonable search and seizure in violation of the Fourth Amendment.
 Given that the drug test was conducted without individualized suspicion, the School Board was required to demonstrate a “special need” to conduct the drug testing.
 The Court agreed with the School Board that a “special need” existed, given that the School Board has a “compelling interest in ensuring that teachers—including substitutes—are not habitual drug users.”
 Among other things, the Court focused on the safety-sensitive aspects of the substitute teacher’s job, including: being alone with students; monitoring students for safety purposes such as preventing or stopping fights; reporting and addressing hazards or other unsafe circumstances; detecting and promptly responding to student health issues; detecting and reporting student drug use or possession; and reporting suspected child abuse.
 Once the “special need” was established, the Court then weighed the competing private and governmental interests implicated by the search.
 Noting that public school teachers “enter a heavily regulated field with diminished privacy expectations,” the Court examined the testing protocol adopted by the School District and the efficacy of the testing regime.
 The drug testing was performed in accordance with the requirements of the Florida Administrative Code, Fla.
 Admin.
 Code R. 59A-24.005(3), and pursuant to the School District’s written policy.
-The Court concluded that the urine drug testing regime was “minimally intrusive” and that the School District had a “compelling interest” in weeding out applicants who abuse drugs “in order to better achieve the basic safety and tutelary obligations of our schools.”
+The Court concluded that the urine drug testing regime was “minimally intrusive” and that the School District had a “compelling interest” in weeding out candidates who abuse drugs “in order to better achieve the basic safety and tutelary obligations of our schools.”
 In sum, the Court held: “[a]s we see it, ensuring the safety of millions of schoolchildren in the mandatory supervision and care of the state, and ensuring and impressing a drug-free environment in our classrooms, are compelling concerns.
-Because we recognize today a special need to conduct such testing, and because the balance of interests weighs heavily in its favor, we hold that the suspicion-less testing of substitute teacher applicants in Palm Beach County is permissible…”
+Because we recognize today a special need to conduct such testing, and because the balance of interests weighs heavily in its favor, we hold that the suspicion-less testing of substitute teacher candidates in Palm Beach County is permissible…”

 Delta Settle Class Action Lawsuit

-Delta Air Lines agreed to pay $2.3 million to settle a class-action lawsuit alleging that the company failed to provide approximately 44,000 job applicants with a stand-alone background check disclosure during the hiring process, in violation of the Fair Credit Reporting Act (FCRA).
+Delta Air Lines agreed to pay $2.3 million to settle a class-action lawsuit alleging that the company failed to provide approximately 44,000 job candidates with a stand-alone background check disclosure during the hiring process, in violation of the Fair Credit Reporting Act (FCRA).
 Delta’s hiring forms allegedly contained extraneous and misleading information that could not be easily understood without reading the FCRA itself.
-The FCRA requires a “clear and conspicuous” stand-alone disclosure be provided to job applicants prior to requesting a background check.
+The FCRA requires a “clear and conspicuous” stand-alone disclosure be provided to job candidates prior to requesting a background check.
 Employers should annually review their disclosure and authorization notice to ensure it is compliant with federal/state law or risk exposure to litigation.
 Read the motion for preliminary approval of class action settlement: https://d12v9rtnomnebu.cloudfront.net/diveimages/Delta.pdf (Schofield v.
 Delta Air Lines, Case 3:18-cv-00382).

 FCRA Class Action Survives Early Procedural Challenge